3 min read

 • Impersonation: Attackers mimic executives, vendors, or internal users to deceive recipients.

-• Exploitation of Misconfigurations: Gaps in SPF, DKIM, and DMARC enable spoofing and delivery failures.
+• Configuration Gaps: Errors in SPF, DKIM, and DMARC records enable spoofing and delivery failures.

-• Zero-day Attachments: Malicious files evade traditional signature-based detection.
+• Zero-Day Attachments: Malicious files bypass traditional threat detection methods.

 Common Email Attack Vectors and Mitigations